-The IYNAUS Yoga and Equity Committee will share resources, provide updates about events and community gatherings, and otherwise support open, honest dialogue about how and where practitioners can study, practice, and explore their limitless potential.
-We value all people's dignity and humanity and are dedicated to making Iyengar Yoga more accessible to all.
+The IYNAUS Yoga Equity Committee will share resources, provide updates about events and community gatherings, and support open, honest dialogue about how and where practitioners can study, practice, and explore their limitless potential.
+We value all people's dignity and humanity and are dedicated to making Iyengar Yoga more accessible to everyone.

 Our Strategic Objectives: